Board of Supervisors

 agendas, supplemental materials and meeting minutes are available on the internet at:

-the resources to participate in its public meetings.
-Please contact the office of the Clerk of the
+resources to participate in its public meetings.
+Please contact the office of the Clerk of the Board

-day of the Board meeting may not receive the attention it deserves.
-The Board Clerk cannot
+the Board meeting may not receive the attention it deserves.
+The Board Clerk cannot guarantee

-guarantee that any FAX, email, or mail received the day of the meeting will be delivered to the
+that any FAX, email, or mail received the day of the meeting will be delivered to the Board prior to

 Redevelopment Agency and other Special Districts.